 Most users would be caught in a pickle because of a few reasons.

-Confused and messy yes?
-I also need to mention that the Suunto app only allows one watch connection while the Movescount app and web platform allows multiple device connections.
+I also need to mention that the Suunto app only allows one watch connection while the Movescount web platform allows multiple device connections.
 Also both Suunto app and Sports Tracker app resemble one another in presentation but the Movescount is another ball game altogether.

 I also thought the capability to create routes right in the Suunto app and have it synced to the Suunto 9 deserves praise, something which I wasn’t able to do in Suunto Movescount app previously.